 Basic information on enquiries

 This page also includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry if you are self-employed.

-In all your dealings with HMRC, remember that you have rights as well as responsibilities.
-These are set out in ‘Your Charter’, which you can find on GOV.UK.
+In all your dealings with HMRC, remember that there are standards of behaviour and values which HMRC should aspire to in their dealings with you.
+These are set out in ‘The HMRC Charter’, which you can find on GOV.UK.

 What is an enquiry?

 It may be called an enquiry, an investigation, an intervention or a check.
 During an enquiry, HMRC ask you questions about, and may also ask to look at some of the documents you have used or will use to complete, your tax return or tax credits claim.
 HMRC have the right to ask to see information or documents that they reasonably require for the purpose of checking your tax position.
 The various steps of an enquiry are explained in more detail below.

 What is the difference between an aspect and a full enquiry?

 An aspect enquiry looks at only one or a few specific areas of your tax affairs whereas a full enquiry reviews all matters.